 At first, I went into shock.
 This was a person to whom I had devoted 12 years of my life and he just walked away.
 I could not speak.
 I could not eat, talk or do anything for the next 2 days.
 But as the weeks went by with no response from him, I started feeling better.
 I felt free.
 Free from the worries, free from the fights, free from my fear of him.
 But the guilt lingered.
 He had played his game well.

 Although my conscience waved a green flag at me, another part of me started blaming me for ruining the relationship.
-Until 2 days ago.
+Until two days ago.
 So, the only purpose of me writing this post is to say thank you.
 For helping me get rid of that last monster off my back.